Landlord and Tenant banner

 OTS Solicitors offer a dedicated landlord and tenant litigation department, advising both landlords and tenants on their rights and forms of redress including the following:

-• Non-protection of Deposit
+• Breach of covenant

-• Harassment claims
+• Housing disrepair claims

 To speak to our team in London, please call now on 0203 959 9123 or use our simple online enquiries form.

-Our specialised department can represent you in all phases of landlord and tenant law including serving a letter before action, negotiation and settlements and submitting a claim.
 We aim to avoid complex and lengthy litigation processes and approach each case with a view to negotiating suitable settlements and results for our clients in the shortest timeframe possible.

-Why Choose OTS Solicitors?
+Why choose OTS Solicitors?

 We have a proven track record of success for our clients involving a range of legal matters in relation to landlord and tenant law.
 We aim to help you get the best results whatever your position, in the most streamlined way possible.